Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Verification theorems and viscosity solutions

 \end{definition}

 With the assumptions set, we are ready to present the main result of this section.
-In what follows, we use integral notation on the SDEs in order to clarify the forward and backward components. \begin{thm} Under our standing assumptions, the following hold: \begin{enumerate}[label={(\alph*)}, ref={\thethm.(\alph*)} ] \item For every $(C,\theta) \in \mathcal{A}_0^m$, there exists a strong unique solution to the system of forward-backward SDEs in infinite time horizon:
+In what follows, we use integral notation on the SDEs in order to clarify the forward and backward components. \begin{theorem} Under our standing assumptions, the following hold: \begin{enumerate} \item For every $(C_t,\theta_t)_{t \geq 0} \in \mathcal{A}_0^m$, there exists a strong unique solution to the system of forward-backward SDEs in infinite-time horizon:

-with $K_0 = k, P_0 = p > 0$ for all $t \geq 0$, and
+with $K_0 = K, P_0 = P > 0$ for all $t \geq 0$, and

 for all $0 \leq t \leq T < \infty$.